pinobatch/numism/docs/gb_emu_testing.md

 - High-tier emulators match the Game Boy exactly.
   42 to 69 (Game Boy, SameBoy, bgb, Gambatte classic, BizHawk Gambatte)
-- Mid-tier emulators show some sort of variance between 0 and 10 sprites.
+- Mid-tier (or "M-tier") emulators show some sort of variance between 0 and 10 sprites.
   42 to 67 (VBA-M), 42 to 57 (mGBA)
 - Low-tier emulators show constant duration.
   42 (rew.), 47 (VBA), 48 (KiGB)
 - Two emulators don't get the hint, not firing the second interrupt.
   1 (NO$GMB, Goomba)

-NO$GMB behavior is especially hard to characterize because it has a
-[Heisenbug]: it differs based on whether step debugging is active.
+NO$GMB interrupt behavior is especially hard to characterize because it has a [Heisenbug]: it differs based on whether step debugging is active.

 Say IF is $12, IE is $01, and I write $02 to IE.  In BGB, this write immediately goes through, and I can see the step debugger jump into